pfnet-research/chainer-compiler/README.md

 - Modifies the graph for optimization, auto-differentiation, etc. It then generates deployable code.
 - Runs the exported code with [ChainerX](https://github.com/chainer/chainer/blob/master/chainerx.md)'s C++ API.
 Currently, the only backend it supports is a simple virtual machine implemented by ChainerX.

 This project is still in the early stage and is not expected to be used by end-users.
 Interfaces can be changed quickly and some features may be abandoned.
 That said, it will be appreciated if you try this a bit and give us any feedbacks.
 Also, importantly, we are hiring!
-If you are interested in working on deep learning frameworks, please consider applying for Preferred Networks.
+If you are interested in working on deep learning frameworks, please consider applying to Preferred Networks.

 ## Documentation